Zummy2/Predicting-Earthquake-Damage-in-Nepal/README.md

 This project uses data from Open Data Nepal to build a model to predict building damage from the Nepal 2015 Earthquake.
 The goal is to create a model that when given the characteristics of a builing can accurately predict if the building will suffer severe damage or not in a similar type of earthquake.

 # Data
 The data used in this project is available from [Open Data Nepal](https://opendatanepal.com/).
-It is stored in an SQLite database
+It is stored in an SQLite database.

-The data dictionary for each table is included in the 'data' folder.

 # Methods
 This is a classification task, which means that the goal is to predict a categorical outcome variable based on a set of input features.
 In this case, the outcome variable is the level of damage to a building following the Nepal 2015 earthquake, which can take on one of two values: severely damaged or not severely damaged.